Legal 6 min read

 smart_toy

-Metadata will play a key role in identifying AI-created content and establishing authenticity in an era of increasingly sophisticated digital forgery.
+Metadata will play a key role in identifying AI-created content and establishing authenticity in an era of deepfakes.

 bolt

-Blockchain technology may be used to create tamper-proof metadata records, providing stronger verification of digital evidence.
+Blockchain technology may create tamper-proof metadata records, providing stronger verification of digital evidence.